General Questions

 When will I be notified if I will receive an interview?

-We will send interview invitations by early March.
+We will send out interview invitations by mid-March 2025.

 When will I be notified if I am accepted into the program?

-We will make final decisions by the end of March/early April.
+We will make final decisions by early April.

 Are there remote work options?